-- Change the model title to Fixing Lug Nonlinear Contact Analysis and click OK - If present, turn off the Contours, Mesh and Annotation layers in the Treeview.

-- Turn on the Geometry layer. - In the Treeview expand Analysis 1 and ensure Loadcase 1 is set active.
+- Change the model title to Fixing Lug Nonlinear Contact Analysis and click OK - If present, turn off the Contours, Mesh and Annotation layers in the P Treeview. - In the D Treeview, ensure the Geometry layer is turned on, and doubleclicking on that entry, ensure that the display of surface axes is turned off. - In the Dreeview expand Analysis 1 and ensure Loadcase 1 is set active.